 Cathodoluminescence workflow for STEM

 In the scanning transmission electron microscope (STEM), cooling semiconductor samples to <150 K is often critical because of the low light levels and to reduce the point defect creation caused by the high energy electron beam.
-You usually mount specimens on 3 mm grids, then load into cooling stage for insertion into the transmission electron microscope (TEM).
+You usually mount specimens on 3 mm grids, then load into the cooling stage for insertion into the transmission electron microscope (TEM).
 Some special holders are available that integrate the cryogenic stage and collection of the cathodoluminescence (CL) signal, such as the 465.N holder of the Vulcan system.

 It is critical that you locate the specimen’s region of interest in the correct position for the cathodoluminescence collection optics to work efficiently.
 With the Vulcan holder, a thin sample loaded into the holder automatically aligns to the correct focal plane so specimen adjustment in the X,Y plane is all that is necessary; specialist tools are provided to make this straightforward.
 In systems where the collection optics and sample are independent, it is necessary to go through a complex setup that optimizes the sample position relative the electron beam axis (X, Y and Z), collection mirror (Z) and the mirror relative to the electron beam axis (X and Y).
 This can be particularly difficult with samples that are non-uniform or weakly emit cathodoluminescence.

 The light emitted from the sample can vary from position to position in intensity, wavelength (energy), angular distribution, and lifetime (the time it takes for the light to be emitted after a sample is excited by the electron beam).
 There are many different methods you can use to capture this information: